Home

 This port resembles a regular phone jack but is slightly wider and is generally located on the Network Interface Card (NIC) or integrated on the motherboard.

 • K: Modem - The word 'Modem' is a contraction of the words Modulator-Demodulator.
 It is typically used to send digital data over a phone line.
+The modem shown in the above diagram is only used for dial-up internet connections.
+Dial-up internet is mostly used in remote and rural areas where broadband is not prevalent.
 If you want to be able to surf the Internet or send or receive email, your computer system will need one.
-Click here to see my Modem Guide.

 Click Here to go to Step 13: Post Assembly Check